-3.3 You may only use our website for your own personal use; you must not use our website for any other purposes.
+3.3 Unless we agree otherwise, you may only use our website for your own personal use; you must not use our website for any other purposes.

 3.4 Unless you own or control the relevant rights in the material, you must not without our prior written consent: